 Summary – Using Water More Efficiently & Sustainably In Industry

-- Globally, on average, 20% of all fresh water withdrawals are for industry use.
-Although, that % can differ from country to country
+Globally, on average, 20% of all fresh water withdrawals are for industry use.
+Although, that % can differ from country to country.
+Some countries use far more for industry

 Why It’s So Important To Use Water Efficiently & Sustainably